 In 2008 Doug was selected as the US Lacrosse National Double-Goal Lacrosse Coach of the Year.
 In 2009 and 2010 he was selected as a finalist for Positive Coaching Alliance’s Youth Coach of the Year for all sports, one of fifty coaches chosen nationally out of four million youth coaches.
 In 2017, Doug was inducted into the US Lacrosse Hall of Fame, Northern California Chapter.

-Assistant Director: Ryan Sage
+Boys Program Director: Ryan Sage